Reishi Mushroom

 Reishi Mushroom Dosage Guidelines

 Like any drug or herbal medicine, dosage is a key component to effective treatment.
 When it comes to Reishi mushroom dosages, these can vary widely depending on the form in which your consuming it and your specific condition.
-Generally speaking, dosages vary anywhere from 500 mg to over 5000 mg per day for a 1:1 fruiting body extract.
+Generally speaking, dosages vary anywhere from 500 mg to over 6000 mg per day for a 1:1 fruiting body extract.

 Factors Influencing Dosage

-Potency: Potency refers to how concentrated a product is.
+- Potency: Potency refers to how concentrated a product is.
 More specifically, it can be thought of how many bioactive compounds it contains.
 For example, beta-glucans (a key bioactive comppound) can range from just a couple percentage points in low-quality products, to 30-40% in good products, and above 80% in highly refined products utilized in clinical settings.
 We highly reccomend you check out our supplement buying guide to make sure you invest in a good product.

-Condition: Serious conditions generally require larger doses that range up to 3-5 grams (for a good product.)
+- Condition: Serious conditions generally require larger doses that range up to 3-5 grams (for a good product.)
 For less serious conditions, or for general well-being, 1 gram is usually reccomended as a base.

-Treatment: While it’s not very well studied, you may choose to take Reishi along with other herbs/medication.
+- Treatment: While it’s not very well studied, you may choose to take Reishi along with other herbs/medication.
 While Reishi is regarded as safe and has not been shown to have serious contradictions, the efficacy of mixed treatments has not been well studied.

 How Much Reishi Mushroom Should You Take?

-General Well Being and Prevention: 500-1500 mg per day
+- General Well Being and Prevention: 500-1500 mg per day

 If all you’re looking for is to improve your well-being or reduce how often you get sick, it’s generally reccomended to consume atleast 1000mg.
-You can get away with doses aslow as 500 mg but they will be less effective.
+You can get away with doses aslow as 500 mg but they will be less effective. - Mild to Chronic Conditions: >1000 mg per day

 If you are trying to improve a certain condition, such as allergies, bad sleep, irratibility, ect. you should take at least 1000 mg.
-Taking more will usually improve results.
+Taking more may improve results. - Serious Illness: >3000-5000 mg per day

 If you are suffering from a serious or potentially life thereatening illness, you should consult your doctor.
 Reishi on it’s own is not considered a cure for anything, although it could improve the results of certain treatments.
 Taking over 5000 mg is not unheard of for some illnesses.